Albirizzu/oDCM_team8/README.md

 **How was the data associated with each instance acquired?**

 The film names and the revenues are acquired directly via [Box Office Mojo Worldwide page](https://www.boxofficemojo.com/year/world/?ref_=bo_nb_hm_tab).
 The ratings are provided via [IMDB](https://www.imdb.com/).
-Also the ratings were directly observable via webscraping.
+The data extraction method we used was BeautifulSoup.
+We did so as both websites we used are static websites.

 **What mechanisms were used to collect the data?**